toopher/toopher.github.io/_posts/2013-08-13-toopher-api-demo-walkthrough.md

 category:
 tags: []
 author: Seth
-display_title: Toopher Demo Walkthrough
+display_title: Toopher API Demo Walkthrough
 ---
 {% include JB/setup %}

 The Toopher API is really easy to use!
 But you don't have to take my word for it--just install one of the [Toopher language libraries](https://github.com/toopher) from GitHub and check it out.
-The steps are shown below.
+Each one contains a demo that lets you see the basics.
+The steps are shown below, which should be helpful for people integrating Toopher into their services.

+If you're not looking to interact with Toopher programmatically, check out the [Toopher demo site](https://demo.toopher.com/) for a quick course in using Toopher.

 ## Notes